-As of December 31, 2018, the Company's property, plant and equipment (except transportation equipment) were re-appraised by an independent firm of appraisers resulting to an additional revaluation reserve of P90.7 million before tax effect (see Note 10).
-Also, in December 2018, the Company's investment properties were re-appraised by an independent firm of appraisers resulting to an additional fair value gain of P83.4 million (see Note 11).
+As of December 31, 2018, the Company's property, plant and equipment (except transportation equipment) were re-appraised by an independent firm of appraisers resulting to an additional revaluation reserve of \$\mathbb{P}90.7\$ million before tax effect (see Note 10).
+Also, in December 2018, the Company's investment properties were re-appraised by an independent firm of appraisers resulting to an additional fair value gain of \$\mathbb{P}83.4\$ million (see Note 11).

-The carrying value of property, plant and equipment carried at fair value amounted to P983.4 million and P966.9 million as at March 31, 2019 and December 31, 2018 respectively (see Note 10).
-The carrying value of investment properties amounted to P629.9 million as at March 31, 2019 and December 31, 2018 (see Note 11).
+The carrying value of property, plant and equipment amounted to ₱967.0 million and ₱966.9 million as at June 30, 2019 and December 31, 2018 respectively (see Note 10).
+The carrying value of investment properties amounted to ₱634.1 million and ₱629.9 million as at June 30, 2019 and December 31, 2018 respectively (see Note 11).

-Estimation of Useful Lives of Property, Plant and Equipment and Computer Software.
-The Company reviews annually the estimated useful lives of property, plant and equipment and computer software based on expected asset's utilization, market demands and future technological development consistent with the Company's pursuit of constant modernization of the equipment fleet to ensure the availability, reliability and cost-efficiency of the equipment.
+Estimation of Useful Lives of Property, Plant and Equipment (Except Land) and Computer Software.
+The Company reviews annually the estimated useful lives of property, plant and equipment (except land) and computer software based on expected asset's utilization, market demands and future technological development consistent with the Company's pursuit of constant modernization of the equipment fleet to ensure the availability, reliability and cost-efficiency of the equipment.
 It is possible that the factors mentioned may change in the future, which could cause a change in estimated useful lives.
 A reduction in estimated useful lives could cause a significant increase in depreciation and amortization of property, plant and equipment and computer software.

-The carrying amount of property, plant and equipment and computer software as at March 31, 2019 and December 31, 2018 follows:
+The carrying amount of property, plant and equipment and computer software as at June 30, 2019 and December 31, 2018 follows:

-March 2019 December 2018 Property, plant and equipment (see Note 10) ₽596,294,702 ₽581,647,750 Computer software (see Note 9) 9,297,622 9,808,272 ₽605,592,324 ₽591,456,022
+June 2019 December 2018 Property, plant and equipment (see Note 10) ₽580,241,504 ₽581,647,750 Computer software (see Note 9) 8,378,137 9,808,272 ₽588,619,641 ₽591,456,022

-Excluding the carrying amount of land amounting to P386.6 million as at March 31, 2019 and December 31, 2018.
+\Excluding the carrying amount of land amounting to P386.8 million and P386.6 million as at June 30, 2019 and December 31, 2018, respectively.